-In a recent survey of global IT executives, including VPs, directors and members of the C-suite at major corporations, only 19% of those surveyed believed 75% or more of their SaaS vendors met all of their security requirements.
+In a recent survey of global IT executives, including VPs, directors, and members of the C-suite at major corporations, only 19% of those surveyed believed 75% or more of their SaaS vendors met all of their security requirements.
 70% stated they had been forced to make at least one security exception for a SaaS vendor.
 While many of these organizations are likely using popular SaaS products like Microsoft Office 365 and SalesForce, where the size and standing of the vendor might make the business more amenable to accepting a perceived lower risk, the clear takeaway is that SaaS solutions don’t provide the security standards modern organizations require.

-This is a worrying statistic and one that many organizations will have to take steps to reverse as regulations continue to tighten and the threat of cybercrime grows.
+Elsewhere, on the topic of encryption keys, an astounding 95% of respondents believed it was important to control their own encryption keys, and 81% were uncomfortable with their SaaS vendors controlling them.
+However, 74% of those surveyed said they did not control the encryption keys for the majority of their SaaS solutions.
+This is a worrying statistic and one that many organizations will have to take steps to reverse as regulations regarding data privacy continue to tighten and the threat of cybercrime grows.
 To that end, 92% of executives said they would need more security customization in the future, with 63% of them planning to retire SaaS applications that didn’t provide them control over encryption keys.

 Unlike SaaS or on-premises solutions, the hyperscale cloud provides...

 There is a readily available solution to retain complete control over your sensitive archived data while applying your own security standards and protocols.
 To achieve this, you must migrate your legacy archive data to an archive hosted and managed in your own hyperscale cloud.